 - ½ cup water

 Note: Pandan leaves are long, thin aromatic leaves that can be found frozen or fresh.
 Look for them at Asian grocery stores that carry a lot of Southeast Asian products.
-If you cannot find it, you can substitute 1 tsp coconut or vanilla extract plus 3 Tbsp of water.
+If you cannot find it, you can substitute 1 teaspoon coconut or vanilla extract plus 3 tablespoon of water.